okta/okta-idx-dotnet/samples/samples-aspnet/embedded-sign-in-widget/README.md

 For step-by-step instructions, visit the Okta [Sign Users in to Your Web Application guide] which shows how to sign users in using Okta and, [Sign Users Out guide] which shows how to sign users out of your application and out of Okta.

-### Configure your project

-Replace the okta configuration placeholders in the `appsettings.json` with configuration values from your [Okta Developer Console].
-All the available configuration options are documented here [https://github.com/okta/okta-aspnet/blob/master/docs/aspnetcore-mvc.md#configuration-reference](https://github.com/okta/okta-aspnet/blob/master/docs/aspnetcore-mvc.md#configuration-reference).

-For step-by-step instructions, visit the Okta [Sign Users in to Your Web Application guide].
-The guide will walk you through adding Okta sign-in to your ASP.NET application.

 ### Run your application and sign in

 Click the **Sign In** link on the Home page and you are directed to the sign-in page.